Dateline: Kyiv, Ukraine

 Still, Slovenia has a developed economy and is the richest of the Slavic countries by nominal GDP per capita in front of such regional powers like Poland and Russia.

 Israel was one of the world’s most resilient economies during the 2008 “Great Recession”.
-Currently, Israel has a GDP per capita similar to southern European countries.
+Currently, Israel has a GDP per capita similar to Southern European countries.

-Yes- with all of that cheese, vine and “je ne sais quoi” street-vibe France is truly a formidable country.
+Yes, with all of that cheese, vine and “je ne sais quoi” street vibe, France is truly a formidable country.

-An interesting fact is that anyone who has arrived in Finland and stayed longer than 6 months will become, from Tax Administrator’s view, a resident.
-The residents’ worldwide income is subject to Finnish tax so that no distinction exists between the source country.
+An interesting fact is that anyone who has arrived in Finland and stayed longer than six months will become, from the Tax Administrator’s view, a resident.
+And any residents’ worldwide income is subject to Finnish tax with no distinction between the source country.

 7. The Netherlands

-The Netherlands has a developed economy and has been playing a special role in the European economy for many centuries, being one of the founding members of what will later become European Union.
+The Netherlands has a developed economy and has been playing a special role in the European economy for many centuries.
+In more recent decades, it was one of the founding members of what would later become the European Union.
 The Netherlands has the 17th-largest economy in the world.

-Long time among the most prosperous countries and maybe even most prosperous at certain point, this trading powerhouse and one of the most dense populated places on Earth, has an income tax rate (income tax plus mandatory pension, social security and state funded medical care payments, all of which are a percentage of income up to a maximum) of 52% for people under the age 65, on all income over €66.000.
-Its government also charges capital gains tax of 25%, land transfer tax of 6% and inheritance tax of up to 40%.
+For a long time, Holland was among the most prosperous countries in the world.
+This trading powerhouse, and one of the most densely populated places on Earth, has an income tax rate (income tax plus mandatory pension, social security and state funded medical care payments, all of which are a percentage of income up to a maximum) of 52% for people under the age of 65 on all income over €66,000.
+The government also charges a capital gains tax of 25%, a land transfer tax of 6%, and an inheritance tax of up to 40%.

 Belgium’s strongly globalized economy and its transport infrastructure are integrated with the rest of Europe.
 Its location at the heart of a highly industrialized region helped make it the world’s 15th largest trading nation.

-Portugal is a developed and high-income country, with the 45th largest economy in the world and 56,50% tax rate.
-Portugal uses tax to increase equality between high-income earners and the low-income earners in the country.
+Portugal is a developed and high-income country with the 45th largest economy in the world and a tax rate of 56.5%.
+Portugal uses tax to increase equality between high-income earners and low-income earners in the country.

-Sweden has a developed post-industrial society with an advanced welfare state and the highest income tax rate in the world, with as much as 57,10% deducted from annual income.
+Sweden has a developed post-industrial society with an advanced welfare state and the highest income tax rate in the world, with as much as 57.1% deducted from annual income.
 Sweden has a taxation system for income from work that combines an income tax (paid by the employee) with social security contributions (employers contributions) that are paid by the employer.
-Though Swedes may be taxed heavily, sales on residential properties are exempted from taxation there.
+Though Swedes may be taxed heavily, sales of residential properties are exempted from taxation there.